nervosnetwork/rfcs/rfcs/0001-positioning/0001-positioning.md

 Both Muta and Axon are currently under heavy development.
 We'll open source the frameworks soon, and RFCs for both Muta and Axon are also on the way.

 Layer 2 protocols are a flourishing area of research and development.
 We foresee a future in which all layer 2 protocols are standardized and seamlessly interoperate.
 However, we acknowledge that layer 2 solutions are still maturing, and we're often still pushing the boundaries of what they can do, as well as finding their acceptable trade-offs.
 We've seen early promising solutions, but there's still plenty of research to conduct on subjects such as interoperability, security and economic models in layer 2 designs.
-After our main-net launch, we'll dedicate much of our research effort to layer 2 protocols.

 ### 6.3 Sustainability